PotHix/pothix.github.com/content/post/stats-jan-2018.md

 ### Books

-I decided to listen to my podcasts this month, so I did not listened to that many audio books.
+I decided to listen to my podcasts this month, so I did not hear that many audiobooks.
 The only book I read this month was a physical book:

 [![List of books read this month](/images/stats/2018/jan/goodreads.png "List of books read this month")](https://www.goodreads.com/pothix